Differential Norms and Rieffel Algebras: Uniqueness of C * -norms

-The uniqueness theorem for C$^*$-norms on certain $*$-algebras that we shall prove in this section (Theorem \ref{uniq2}) depends on two essential conditions, namely spectral invariance and closure under the C$^\infty$-functional calculus, both of which need some preliminary discussion.
+The uniqueness theorem for C$^*$-norms on certain $*$-algebras that we shall prove in this section (Theorem \ref{uniq}) depends on just one essential condition, namely closure under the C$^\infty$ functional calculus.
+But in an intermediate step (Theorem \ref{uniq2}), it involves two technical conditions, one of which is a weakened form of spectral invariance (see Definition \ref{specinv} below).